StirlingCodingClub/tips-tricks-n-tuts/README.md

 Here are some tips on [mastering markdown](https://guides.github.com/features/mastering-markdown/) for those that haven't used it before.

+### Permission to edit
+At the moment you need to request permission to edit while we work out the best settings to use ([discussion here](https://github.com/StirlingCodingClub/studyGroup/issues/9#issuecomment-423822850)).

 ### Discussion

 If you have a suggestion, but don't want to add it straight to these docs, add your link to an issue (in the tabs above) instead for discussion.
 The discussion board could also be used to chat about any of the resources thaat you've found via this repository.